 In 1998 a handful of pro-active wine producers, mavericks of the organic movement in Champagne, created the A.C.B. – Association des Champagnes Biologiques (Association of Organic Champagnes)

 The association grows larger every year as new members join.
-In 2016 the A.C.B. represented 63 wine producers and their proponents.
+In 2017 the A.C.B. represented 63 wine producers and 5 proponents.

 Offering the best of Champagne's terroir in all its diverse splendor while preserving the utmost respect for the environment - All of our members share this same conviction, whether they are part of that original group of pioneers or just beginning conversion to organic practices.